mvolkmann/MyUnixEnv/notes/GoNotes.md

 enter `git tag {tag-name}`
 and `git push origin {tag-name}`.

-To release a new stable version of a module (major version is 2 or higher), modify the module name in `go.mod` to end with the major version.
+To release a new stable version of a module (major version 2 or higher), modify the module name in `go.mod` to end with the major version.
-For example `module github.com/mvolkmann/samplegomodule/v2`.
+For example `module github.com/mvolkmann/mymodule/v2`.
+Then push and tag this change along with other changes.

 In other modules that wish to use this module, unstable versions can be imported without specifying the major version.
-For example, `import github.com/mvolkmann/samplegomodule`.
+For example, `import github.com/mvolkmann/mymodule`.
+The latest version that is less than v2 will be used.

 To use a stable version, add the major version to import paths in all source files that import it.
-For example `import github.com/mvolkmann/samplegomodule/v2`.
+For example `import github.com/mvolkmann/mymodule/v2`.
-Note that only the major version is specified, not minor or patch version.
+Note that only the major version is specified, not the minor or patch version.
 This is referred to as "semantic import versioning".
+Presumably there will be tooling to automate this in the future.

 Since each version is stored separately, it is possible to use multiple major versions of a dependency in the same application.

 ### Using Module Versions

-Go `import` statements can specify the major version to be used for each dependency.
-When no major version is specified, the latest version that is less than v2.0.0 is used.
-To change to a different major version, all import statements for the dependency must be modified.
-Presumably there will be tooling to automate this in the future.

-The actual versions of dependencies that are used depends on what is found in `go.mod`.
+The actual versions of dependencies that are used is determined based on what is found in `go.mod`.
 There are several ways to specify a version, called "module queries".
-To add a module query to a require path, add a space and one of the following after a path.
+To add a module query to a require path, add a space and one of the following after the path.

-Version Approach     | Example    | Notes
+Module Query Type    | Example    | Notes
 -------------------- | ---------- | -------------------------
 fully-specified      | v1.2.3     |
 major version prefix | v1         | latest starting with v1